-Undesirable Effects: The following common (≥ 1/100 to < 1/10) adverse reactions have been reported in pivotal, controlled clinical studies: influenza, nasopharyngitis, upper respiratory tract infection, rash, nausea, back pain, arthralgia, injection site reactions.
+Undesirable Effects: The following common (≥ 1/100 to < 1/10) adverse reactions have been reported in pivotal, controlled clinical studies: influenza, nasopharyngitis, upper respiratory tract infection, hypersensitivity, rash, headache, nausea, back pain, arthralgia, myalgia, injection site reactions.
 Please consult the SmPC for a full description of undesirable effects.

 Pharmaceutical Precautions: Store in a refrigerator (2 degrees C - 8 degrees C).
 Do not freeze.
 Keep the pre-filled syringe or the pre-filled pen in the original carton in order to protect from light.
+Keep the cartridge in the original carton in order to protect from light and moisture.
 If removed from the refrigerator, Repatha may be stored at room temperature (up to 25 degrees C) in the original carton and must be used within 1 month.